Frequently Asked Questions by Parents

 There are a variety of inventories and assessments that are available to help students explore and examine these questions.
 These inventories are "tools" to assist; they can not "tell you what to do!"
 Once you've taken these inventories, they provide the opportunity to "see a summary of your possible interests/personality types on paper" to reflect and discuss with a counselor.
 The two most common assessments we provide to students are the Strong Interest Inventory and the Myers-Briggs Type Interest Inventory.

 Our students complete a variety of paid and unpaid internships for credit and experience.
 Many intern over the summer or during spring or fall semesters.
-In conjunction with the Internship Office, we provide listings of current and past internship opportunities for students online, in the Career Resource Center, and on E-link.
+We provide listings of current and past internship opportunities for students online and on E-link.
 Many students complete internships between their junior and senior years.
 There are internships available in almost every field and are one of the most sought after experiences employers look for while hiring new graduates.

-The Career Services Offices at both CSB and SJU offer a variety of resources for graduating seniors.
+The XPD offices at both CSB and SJU offer a variety of resources for graduating seniors.
 Whether your son or daughter is planning for their first job, attending graduate school, or looking to volunteer after graduation, we provide many resources for all aspects of planning for life after graduation.
 More specifically, here are some of the resources provided throughout the year for seniors:

 - Job Fairs